zmek/patientflow/README.md

 I developed the code I wrote for UCLH into a reusable resource following the principles of [Reproducible Analytical Pipelines](https://analysisfunction.civilservice.gov.uk/support/reproducible-analytical-pipelines/).
 I did this because I want to:

-1. Share the code with researchers and NHS analysts who are work on similar models
+1. Share the code with researchers and NHS analysts who are working on similar models
-2. Make it easier for others to make use of the mathemetics involved in making these predictions
+2. Make it easier for others to make use of the mathematics involved in making these predictions
 3. Inform and educate anyone who wishes to adopt a similar approach

 ## Main features of my modelling approach